KhronosGroup/Vulkan-Guide/chapters/dynamic_state.md

 vkEndCommandBuffer();
 ```

-When the `VkPipeline` uses [dynamic state](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#pipelines-dynamic-state), some pipeline information can be emitted at creation time and instead set during recording of the command buffer.
+When the `VkPipeline` uses [dynamic state](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#pipelines-dynamic-state), some pipeline information can be omitted at creation time and instead set during recording of the command buffer.
 The new logical flow is:

 ```cpp
 // Using viewport state as an example